RTE Gujarat FAQ

 14. Where to submit after filling out the form?

-After filling out the online application form, parents should submit the form through the official RTE portal or at the designated education department office.
+After completing the online application form, parents should submit it through the official RTE portal or at the designated education department office.
 A printout of the submitted form may be required for further processing.

-15. How to know whether admission has been granted or not?
+15. How do we know whether admission has been granted or not?

-Once the application is processed, parents will be notified through SMS, email, or the official RTE portal about the status of their child’s admission.
+Once the application is processed, parents will be notified through SMS, email, or the official RTE portal about their child’s admission status.
 Parents can also visit the portal for updates.

-16. How to fill out the online form?
+16. How do you fill out the online form?

 To fill out the online form, visit the official RTE Gujarat website.
-You’ll need to provide necessary details like personal information, documents, and school preferences.
+You must provide details like personal information, documents, and school preferences.
 It’s essential to fill in all details accurately and upload supporting documents.

 17. What action will have to be taken after getting admission online?